ayushigeorge/100-days-of-dsa-orless/questions.md

 The cost of stock on each day is given in an array price[] of size n.
 Each day you may decide to either buy or sell the stock i at price[i], you can even buy and sell the stock on the same day, Find the maximum profit which you can get.

 Note: You can only hold one stock at a time.
+# Day 51
+Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
+The relative order of the elements should be kept the same.
+Then return the number of unique elements in nums.

+Consider the number of unique elements of nums to be k, to get accepted, you need to do the following things:

+Change the array nums such that the first k elements of nums contain the unique elements in the order they were present in nums initially.
+The remaining elements of nums are not important as well as the size of nums.
+Return k.